-As I said a little earlier, I had the opportunity this week to be in Detroit, Michigan for a few days at the International Christian Education Association Celebration.
-And it was the two- hundreth anniversary of Sunday School, which was begun in 1780 by Robert Raikes in England.
+As I said a little earlier, I had the opportunity this week to be in Detroit, Michigan for a few days at the International Christian Education Association celebration.
+And it was the 200th anniversary of Sunday school, which was begun in 1780 by Robert Raikes in England.
 He went up and down the street and gathered a lot of little London waifs together and started teaching the Bible.
-He only had two requirements for them to come to Sunday School, one was that they washed their face, the other was that they cleaned their clothes.
+He only had two requirements for them to come to Sunday school, one was that they washed their face, the other was that they cleaned their clothes.
 Didn't care what kind of clothes or what kind of face, as long as they were clean, and began to teach them the things of Christ.
-And from there, Sunday School has become kind of a major thing in our society today.
+And from there, Sunday school has become kind of a major thing in our society today.

 Now if you know the history of these people, you know that they had disobeyed God, hadn't they, all through the wilderness.
 And now was a new generation ready to go into the land and in effect he's saying don't you forget the things your forefathers forgot.
 Verse 2, "And thou shalt remember all the way which the Lord thy God led thee these forty years."
 Don't ever forget the commands of God and don't ever forget the work of God in your life.